Skip to main content

 • Investigation and Discipline

-Under the Auditors and Accountants (Registration) Act No. 33 of 1972 and its amendments, the National Board of Accountants and Auditors (NBAA) is responsible for establishing an investigative and disciplinary (I&D) system for all professional accountants.
+Under the Accountants and Auditors (Registration) Act, Cap.
+286, as amended, the National Board of Accountants and Auditors (NBAA) is responsible for establishing and operating an investigative and disciplinary (I&D) system for all professional accountants and firms registered in Tanzania.

 • International Financial Reporting Standards

-The Companies Act of 2002 requires all companies to prepare financial statements in compliance with the regulations prescribed by the Ministry of Finance and Planning of Tanzania (MoFP) or the National Board of Accountants and Auditors (NBAA).
+The Companies Act, 2002 requires companies in Tanzania to prepare financial statements in compliance with regulations prescribed by the ministry responsible for finance or the National Board of Accountants and Auditors (NBAA).

 Current Status: Adopted